LForward/EcoFood/README.md

 Bringing this recipe in line with other sushi-type dishes.

+### Kelpy Crab Roll
+> Increased Kelp ingredient from 2 to 4

+> Increased Crab Carcass ingredient from 1 to 2

+Making this dish a little more expensive as it was overperforming.

 ### Pineapple Friend Rice
 > Increased Calorie reward from 720 to 800
 >